sphinx-gallery/sphinx-gallery/doc/advanced.rst

             # Close all references to figures so they aren't used later.
             mymodule.close('all')

-            # Use the `figure_rst` helper function to generate the rST for this
+            # Use the `figure_rst` helper function to generate the reST for this
             # code block's figures.
-Alternatively you can define your own rST.
+Alternatively you can define your own reST.
             return figure_rst(image_names, gallery_conf['src_dir'])

 This code would be defined either in your ``conf.py`` file, or as a module that